Urigo/graphql-scalars/README.md

 _that_ format, parse and display it in whatever display format you want.
 It can also be used to parse user input and _get_ the E.164 format to pass _into_ a schema.

+### ObjectID

+A field whose value conforms to the mongodb object id format as explained in the [documentation](https://docs.mongodb.com/manual/reference/method/ObjectId/#ObjectId)

 ### PostalCode

 We're going to start with a limited set as suggested [here](http://www.pixelenvision.com/1708/zip-postal-code-validation-regex-php-code-for-12-countries/)